 Intel originally tried to merge the two SATA 3.0 interface, theoretically get 6Gbps +6 Gbps = 12Gbps bandwidth, but found that there is a problem of backward compatibility, and the cost is high.
 So changed to use the PCI-E channel can theoretically be completely irrelevant to the original SATA.
 SATA express using the PCI-E 3.0X2, with the theoretical 16Gbps, which has greatly improved the 6Gbps of SATA 3.

 In fact, in Precision 7720’s previous generation model, Precision 7710 has already used the SATA express hard disk in this 2.5-inch hard disk position.
 But this time, I’d like to know whether the SATA express used by Precision 7720 is PCI-E, 3.0X2 or PCI-E 3.0X4, and whether it supports NVMe completely.

 Take a look at this M.2 to SATA express adapter board.
 The gold finger on the front SATA express interface is distinct from the ordinary SATA interface.
 It has more than 3+7 gold fingers, and the length is not uniform.

 It is also possible to see the version Rev:1.0 (A00) marked on the circuit board, the manufacturing date of 2015-08-17, from this point of view, which should be the same version as the previous generation Precision 7710, which appeared on the market in 2015.

-The top right corner is the GPU cooling fan, the DC power jack cable is next to the GPU fan, if you need to remove the motherboard, you need to unplug the DC power jack cable from the motherboard.
-Below the GPU fan is the BIOS / COMS battery, It needs to be removed from the motherboard when you need to be completely disassembled.
+The top right corner is the GPU cooling fan, and the DC power jack cable is next to the GPU fan, if you need to remove the motherboard, you need to unplug the DC power jack cable from the motherboard.
+Below the GPU fan is the BIOS / COMS battery.
+It needs to be removed from the motherboard when you need to be completely disassembled.